patokonski/Predictive-Control/README.md

 * algorithms comparison

 Description of the process can be found in the following paper:
-* M. Ławryńczuk (2010) Suboptimal nonlinear predictive control based on multivariable neural Ham- merstein models.
+* M. Ławryńczuk (2010) Suboptimal nonlinear predictive control based on multivariable neural Hammerstein models.
 M. Appl Intell 32:173-192